sph-mn/sph-sp/other/considerations.md

   * pro
     * less space needed for other event types
     * not every event will be checked
+* option
+  * initialiser function for events
+  * seq would have to call them
+  * pro
+    * supported for all events
+  * con
+    * seq overhead

 # group parallelisation
 * option: replaced group function - selected